modular-magician/terraform-provider-google-beta/website/docs/r/colab_runtime_template.html.markdown

 * `value` -
   (Optional)
   Variables that reference a $(VAR_NAME) are expanded using the previous defined environment variables in the container and any service environment variables.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.

+<a name="nested_software_config_colab_image"></a>The `colab_image` block supports:

+* `release_name` -
+  (Optional)
+  The release name of the NotebookRuntime Colab image, e.g. "py310".
+If not specified, detault to the latest release.

+* `description` -
+  (Output)
+  A human-readable description of the specified colab image release, populated by the system.
+Example: "Python 3.10", "Latest - current Python 3.11"

 <a name="nested_software_config_post_startup_script_config"></a>The `post_startup_script_config` block supports: